tmhsplb/opiddailydoc/docs/Infrastructure.md

     https://tmhsplb.github.io/opiddailydoc/site

-Subsequent edits only require the commands
+Unless a new file is added to file `mkdocs.yml`, subsequent edits only require the commands

     mkdocs build